offspringcon/offspringcon.github.io/readme.md

 ## 5. What about food, drinks, and programming?
 This is a super-casual relax-a-Con, so these things will just be taken care of casually and organically.
 Big Bear will be open 10AM - 6PM Friday and Saturday for people to prepare food.
 (Note that you will not be able to store food in this space.)
 We're working on having some drinks on tap in Bullwinkle's Palace, which will be open noon - midnight Thursday - Saturday for adults-only gaming and hanging out.
 Drinks to share can also be stored here.
 There's no programming per se, but we'll have the large Gandy Dancer room (fireplace, tons of gaming tables and space) and Trapper's Cabin (kids-only space) Thursday through Sunday.
 If someone wants to organize a game of Salad Bowl, bingo, Iron Bartender competition, Saturday AM cartoons, or a cribbage tournament, please do!

+Snooty Reception: This will be _Friday_ night, March 1 at 7PM in Bullwinkle's Palace.
+All adults are welcome to attend.
+Please consider bringing a nice/special bottle of wine, a cheese pairing, and some water crackers for an impromptu/informal wine tasting!

 ## 6. Who's running the show and taking care of the (minimal) logistics and communications?
 That would be the Stull kids.
 You know them as Matt(hew) Bribitzer-Stull and Emily Stull Richardson.
 Contact one of us with questions or problems before or during the Con.